 Which Spelling Is Correct: Greatful or Grateful?

-These two words are commonly confused because “greatful and grateful” sound the exact same.
+Greatful is the correct spelling.
+However, these two words are commonly confused because “greatful and grateful” sound the exact same.
 The fact that English speakers are so familiar with the word “great” only adds to the conversion.

 We often say “great job” or “great, thanks for the heads up“, so greatful must be the right spelling, right?